-eir notes that ComReg does not provide any guidance on how to quantify potential benefits from customer data.40 Therefore, eir's analysis is focused on advertising benefits generated from displaying eir's logo on its uneconomic payphones.41 We consider that this approach is reasonable as it would be
+eir noted that ComReg does not provide any guidance on how to quantify potential benefits from customer data.42 Therefore, eir's analysis is focused on advertising benefits generated from displaying eir's logo on its uneconomic payphones.43 We consider that this approach is reasonable as it would be difficult to separate the benefits associated with having access to data as a result of being the USP and those as a result of just being a large operator.
+Also, it would be difficult to accurately quantify any potential benefit that eir may get by having access to information on customers that it acquires as a result of being the USP.

-38 This uses payphone advertising revenue by county over a six-month period at the end of 2012/13.
-This implicitly assumes that those payphones suitable for advertising in 2012/13 were also suitable in 2010/11.
-39 The estimate of marketing benefit (i.e. €6,351) is lower than the estimate presented by eir (i.e. €6,705) due to the exclusion of [3<] payphones which are identified as uneconomic USO payphones in the Indirect Benefits Model, but for which the revenue is equal to zero in the Payphone Model, and [3<] payphones which become economic once advertising revenue is taken into account.

-40 eir also notes that data protection law in Ireland forbids the selling of consumer data, meaning eir is unable to generate any revenues from selling such data.
+41 This uses payphone advertising revenue by county over a six-month period at the end of 2012/13.
+This implicitly assumes that those payphones suitable for advertising in 2012/13 were also suitable in 2011/12.
+42 eir also notes that data protection law in Ireland forbids the selling of consumer data, meaning eir is unable to generate any revenues from selling such data.